philwilson.org

 Finally!
 I gave up using CoComment after a few weeks when it became obvious that only other total nerds were adding any value to it, and not the people I actually wanted – people actually in the conversation.
 Now, using the Firefox extension, tracking my conversations should become totally transparent and easy!
 Here’s hoping!

-See other posts tagged with general and other posts made in July 2006.
+See other posts tagged with general and all posts made in July 2006.

 Comments